Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 Tip: Don’t go directly up from the south side of the beach, back-track a little and follow the makeshift path: it’s more tiresome than it looks if you go directly upwards!

-If you would like to do a moderate hike, we would recommend traversing the cliffs of Croaghaun West, which includes the mighty Benmore (332 metres) and following this route all the way to Achill Head, which juts out into the Atlantic, reminiscent of a dragon’s tail.
+If you would like to do a moderate hike, we would recommend traversing west of Keem, which includes the mighty Benmore (332 metres) and following this route all the way to Achill Head, which juts out into the Atlantic, reminiscent of a dragon’s tail.
+Just make sure it’s not too windy and have some good footwear.

 One of the highlights of Keem Bay is the marine life on display here in the late months of spring/early summer.

 If you are lucky, you’ll come across a group of basking sharks, wading their way through the crystal clear waters of Keem Bay.
-Common dolphins are a very regular sight here also, so keep an eye out for some awesome breaches.
+Common dolphins are a very regular sight here also.

 And remember, if you are out on a paddle-board or a kayak, keep your distance to these animals.

-Keem Beach/Bay is also a paradise for snorkelling, due to the crystal clear waters and rocky terrain along the sides of the beach.
-Of course you’ll need a good thick wetsuit if you venture in for a longer period, but prepare to see plenty of life from starfish to wrasse.
+Keem Beach/Bay is also known for snorkelling, due to the clear waters and rocky terrain along the sides of the beach.
+You’ll need a good thick wetsuit if you venture in for a longer period, but prepare to see plenty of life from starfish to wrasse.

 On a quiet day in the off-season, you may have the beach all to yourself, which we reckon is the best time to experience the tranquillity of Keem Beach.